dashingsoft/pyarmor-webui/docs/server.md

 If path is `@`, return some favorite pathes, for example, User home path, My Documents etc.

-If path is empty, list the current path of PyArmor Server
+If path is empty, list the current path of Pyarmor Server

 Success: HTTP/1.1 200 OK